Last Updated on by

 Get to know the type of people who will be attending the show, as that will impact your talking points and messaging.
 Online forums and review sites can provide important feedback from people who have attended previous shows and help to identify trends, insights, opportunities, etc.

-If you don’t know who will be attending the show then your trade show preparation is not adequate and it may be better to plan for the next one rather than demoralise your staff and harm your brand with a bad experience.
+If you don’t know who will be attending the show then your trade show preparation is not adequate and it may be better to plan for the next one rather than demoralize your staff and harm your brand with a bad experience.

 Tip # 4 Invest In Your Booth Or Exhibit

 Make sure that your trade booth or exhibit represent your brand professionally.
 Professional surroundings will help your own staff perform as well as send the right brand message to show attendees.
 A properly designed and built trade show booth or exhibit is an investment as it will be used over and over again at many shows.
+Here are some Trade Show Booth Design tips.

 Tip # 5 Devise A Communications Strategy